Bandits with Knapsacks: Algorithm

 \begin{proof} The claim is proven by mimicking the analysis of Algorithm~\ref{alg:determ} in the preceding section, incorporating error terms that reflect the differences between observable values and latent ones.
 As before, let $\xi^*$ denote an optimal solution of the primal linear program~\refeq{lp:primal}, and let $\optlp = r^\trans \xi^*$ denote the optimal value of that LP.
-Let $\optucb = \sum_{\narms < t < \stime} \rucb{t}^\trans \x_t$ denote the total payoff the algorithm would have obtained, after its start-up phase, if the actual payoff at time $t$ were replaced with the upper confidence bound.
-By the stopping condition for the algorithm, we know there is a vector $y \in \splx{\rscset}$ such that $y^\trans \left(\sum_{t=1}^\stime \crlz{t} \x_t \right) \geq \budg$, so fix one such $y$.
+Let $\optucb = \sum_{\narms < t < \stime} \rucb{t}^\trans \x_t$ denote the total payoff the algorithm would have obtained, after its initialization phase, if the actual payoff at time $t$ were replaced with the upper confidence bound.
+Let $y=\sbv_i^\nrsc$, where $i$ is a resource exhausted by the algorithm when it stops; then $y^\trans \left(\sum_{t=1}^\stime \crlz{t} \x_t \right) \geq \budg$.
 As before,

 Finally let

 Assuming a clean execution, we have {\allowdisplaybreaks

 } The algorithm's actual payoff, $\algrwd = \sum_{t=1}^\stime \rrlz{t}^\trans \x_t$, satisfies the inequality